 SECURING LAND RIGHTS

 Land-use rights must be registered by the raion (district) Land Committee and khukumats.
 Rights of perpetual use, limited use and lifelong inheritance use must be recorded in a certificate, while leases must be registered in the Land Use Registry.
-Individuals must re-register land they inherit (GOT 2008; ARD 2003).
+Individuals who receive land through inheritance must re-register land in their names (GOT 2016a, 2008; ARD 2003).

 INTRA-HOUSEHOLD RIGHTS TO LAND AND GENDER DIFFERENCES